vbgiyor/codefleet/docs/projects/codefleet-web-app-dev-journey.md

     </Route>
     ```
   - Created placeholder components (`JavaCaseStudy.jsx`, `PythonCaseStudy.jsx`, `AutomationCaseStudy.jsx`).
-  - Updated `Home.jsx` to link to `/case-studies/automation` with the new ID `case_studies_automation_link`.
+  - Updated `Home.jsx` to link to `/resources/selenium` with the new ID `resources_selenium_link`.
-- **Verification:** The header displayed Home, Case Studies (with dropdown), Contact, and Account tabs.
-Clicking Case Studies showed the dropdown with Java, Python, and Automation links.
+- **Verification:** The header displayed Home, Resources (with dropdown), Contact, and Account tabs.
+Clicking Resources showed the dropdown with Java, Python, and Automation links.

 **Recommendation:** Use an array for dropdown items to ensure extensibility.
 Consider a backend API for dynamic case study data in the future.